ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/preparations.md

 <div slot="aws">

-In order to deploy Gitpod on the [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) of the [Amazon Web Service (AWS)](https://aws.amazon.com/), you need an AWS account.
-In this guide, we use [AWS CLI](https://aws.amazon.com/cli/) as well as [EKS CLI `eksctl`](https://eksctl.io/).
-Please refer to the docs on how to install these tools.
+To deploy Gitpod on [Amazon Elastic Kubernetes Service (Amazon EKS)](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), you must have an Amazon account that has permissions to deploy EKS and the underlying component services, which can include:

+- VPCs
+- Subnets
+- Internet Gateways
+- EC2 Instances
+- Autoscaling Groups
+- Elastic Load Balancers

+Specifically for Gitpod's use, you will also need permissions to create these additional components:

+- Route53 DNS Zone for the intended Gitpod domain name (for use with Let's Encrypt certificate generation)
+- RDS Instance running MySQL 5.7 for Gitpod's database
+- S3 Bucket: Hosting Gitpod's workspace images and object storage
+- AWS IAM Service account: To enable access to the S3 bucket

+This guide uses the following tools:

+- [AWS CLI](https://aws.amazon.com/cli/) for creating none EKS specific services
+- [EKS CLI `eksctl`](https://eksctl.io/) for creating the EKS cluster and nodegroups themselves

+Amazon has a brief run-through on how to [deploy a basic cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) using the `eksctl` tooling if you'd like to familiarize yourself before deploying the Gitpod reference architecture.

 Make sure you are logged in and are connected to the proper AWS account.
 Ensure AWS is configured and working with the command `aws sts get-caller-identity`.
+For later steps you will need to ensure that `kubectl` is [properly configured to authenticate to the newly provisioned EKS environment](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

+**AWS Region Setting**

+All commands that follow assume you have set an environment variable of `AWS_REGION` to your appropriate region or have it configured in your profile already and so will not include `--region` or `--profile` when running the `aws` command.
+Refer to the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more information.

 </div>